titanclass/edfsm/README.md

 let t = MyFsm::on_event(&mut s, &e);
 ```

-Mutating state has been mentioned.
-This can be very useful where a state itself represents
+Mutating state can be very useful where a state itself represents
 a finer granularity of state with its fields, and so we wish to update them directly.
 For example, given our previous representation of: